ietf-wg-jsonpath/draft-ietf-jsonpath-base/draft-ietf-jsonpath-base.md

 ~~~~
 {: #fig-example-value title="Example JSON value"}

-{{tbl-example}} shows some JSONPath expressions and their intended results.
+{{tbl-example}} shows some JSONPath queries that might be applied to this example and their intended results.

 | JSONPath                                  | Intended result                                              |
 |-------------------------------------------|--------------------------------------------------------------|